akshitgoyal/NLP-Research-Project/README.md

 Currently, the software uses only two spider and works perfectly in extracting the names of the people from the domain: __`bigdataieee.org`(http://bigdataieee.org/BigData2020/) for the years 2015-2020 and `fitc.ca` (https://fitc.ca/events/speakers/) for the years 2002-2019.__ The results of the crawler are present in `/data_mining/sample_output`.
 This component of software itself can be located in `/data_mining/scrapper_tool/spiders`

 In the second component, the software calls an external API called `Namsor` to analyse the names of the people.
-The API returns information like gender, ethnicity, etc for the names.
+The API returns information like gender, ethnicity, etc for each name in the conference.
 This component of software can be located in `/analysis/industry_conferences/industry_conf_analysed_data/analysis.py` and `/analysis/academic_conferences/academic_conf_analysed_data/namsor_analysis.py` for the respective conferences.
 The output is stored in `ethnicity_data.csv`, `gender_data.csv` and `population_data.csv`.

 Additionally to limit the number of calls(duplicate calls) to external API, we store the existing information as a dictionary in `extracted.pkl`.